belle2/basf2/online_book/basf2/introduction.rst

 or name the package after the subdetector that they are related to (ecl, klm, cdc, top, ...).

+During these lessons, you will mostly interact with the analysis package.
+You will meet this at the end of this lesson.

 .. admonition:: Exercise
      :class: exercise stacked